Codecademy/docs/content/javascript/concepts/promise/terms/all/all.md

 ---
 Title: '.all()'
-Description: "Returns a new Promise that can be accessed as an array of resolved values of fulfulled Promises.
-It takes an iterable object, such as an Array, that contains one or more Promise objects.
-This is ideal when working with Promises that depend on one another's completion."
+Description: "Returns a new Promise that can be accessed as an array of resolved values of fulfulled promises.
+It takes an iterable object, such as an array, and contains one or more promise objects.
+This is ideal when working with promises that depend on the completion of another promise."
 Subjects:
   - 'Web Development'
 Tags: